ascisco/SSH-into-your-Raspiblitz-over-Tor/README.md

 # SSH into your Raspiblitz over Tor

-This guide will instruct you on how to SSH into your Raspiblitz over Tor using an android device.
+This guide will instruct you on how to SSH into your Raspiblitz over Tor using an Android device.